daigokk/LIA/README.md

      - W1 → CH1+
      - GND → CH1−
   1. Launch LIA
       - Run lia.exe
       - Configure frequency and amplitude via GUI
       - View results in:
       - "Raw waveform" window
       - "XY" window for X/Y component visualization
       - "Time chart" window for Y component

-  1. Install Digilent Waveforms Framework on your system.
-  1. Connect Analog Discovery to your system.
-  1. Connect pins of Analog Discovery:
-      - Waveform generator "W1" → Oscilloscope channel "1+"
-      - Ground → Oscilloscope channel "1-"
-  1. Launch "lia.exe" and adjust frequency and amplitude from the control panel on the GUI.
-  1. Reading Outputs
-      - Raw Waveform: Displayed in the “Raw waveform” window.
-      - X/Y Components: Shown in the “XY” window in real time.
 ## Application Example 🧪: Eddy Current Testing (ECT)
   - LIA is well-suited for non-destructive testing such as ECT.
 By combining AD620-based amplification circuits with sensor coils, users can identify material types and detect internal defects in conductive materials.
   - The following figure shows a circuit as a practical application of LIA for the ECT.